“Why Can’t I Just Do This in Microsoft Fabric?”

 We hear it all the time.

 Microsoft Fabric is a powerful data platform.
 It brings storage, analytics, and BI together under one roof.
 For teams modernizing their data estate, it can be a solid foundation.
-But for executives needing immediate, conversational answers across a fragmented enterprise, infrastructure is only half the battle.
+But for humans and agents needing immediate, conversational answers across a fragmented enterprise, infrastructure is only half the battle.

 Infrastructure vs. Intelligence